-In this inaugural year of The Luke Warbeck Scholarship, SKC had the profound honor to award three deserving high school seniors The Luke Warbeck Scholarship.
+In this second year of The Luke Warbeck Scholarship, the SKC Foundation had the honor of awarding two deserving high school seniors The Luke Warbeck Scholarship.
 The students were from Boonton High School and the Morris County School of Technology.

 SKC worked with the guidance departments of both schools and issued an application for the scholarship.
 The requirement was an essay explaining how they exemplify Luke's character and passion for life.
 A brief description from Luke’s mom, Gina Warbeck, followed: